WACHS placement opportunities

 - Hold general registration with the Medical Board of Australia.

-- Be employed as a full-time RMO by Fiona Stanley Hospital, Royal Perth Hospital or Sir Charles Gairdner Hospital in 2025.
+- Be employed full-time as an RMO by Fiona Stanley Hospital, Royal Perth Hospital or Sir Charles Gairdner Hospital in 2025.

 - Be an Australian citizen or permanent resident.